mazqy/Kotoba/README.md

 If you have any questions, suggestions, or feedback, feel free to reach out:

-- Email: your.email@example.com
+- Email: mazqyyy@gmail.com
-- Discord: YourDiscordTag#1234
+- Discord: mazqy